2016 Rhineland-Palatinate state election

-The 2016 Rhineland-Palatinate state election was held on 13 March 2016 to elect the members of the Landtag of Rhineland-Palatinate.
-It was held on the same day as the Baden-Württemberg state election and Saxony-Anhalt state election.
-The incumbent coalition government of the Social Democratic Party (SPD) and The Greens led by Minister-President Malu Dreyer was defeated.
+The 2016 Rhineland-Palatinate state election to elect the members of the Landtag of Rhineland-Palatinate was held on 13 March 2016, the same day as the Baden-Württemberg state election and Saxony-Anhalt state election.
+The incumbent coalition government of the Social Democratic Party (SPD) and The Greens led by Minister-President Malu Dreyer was defeated, but carried on with support from the FDP.
 The SPD remained the largest party, and formed a "traffic light coalition" with the Free Democratic Party (FDP) and The Greens.
 Dreyer was subsequently re-elected as Minister-President.

+Following the 2015 European migrant crisis, the Alternative for Germany (AfD) debuted as third largest party, but at 12.6% not as strong as in the other two state elections.

 Parties

 The table below lists parties represented in the previous Landtag of Rhineland-Palatinate.